sc3/cook-convictions/slides/intro.md

 Instead, a Cook County resident looking for bulk data about the courts meets a months-long request process that moves through multiple government agencies, and with the possibility of a large filing fee.

 This project analyzes five years worth of conviction data received through the [Office of the Chief Judge of the Circuit Court of Cook County](http://www.cookcountycourt.org/ABOUTTHECOURT/OfficeoftheChiefJudge.aspx) by the [Chicago Justice Project](http://chicagojustice.org).
 The goal is to shed a light on criminal convictions in Cook County.

-What we found through our analysis was that 18-24 year olds have more convictions than any other age group, that possession convictions far outpace those for manufacturing and delivering drugs, and that convictions for sexual and domestic violence are only a small proportion of total convictions.